HL7/cqf-measures/input/pages/measure-conformance.md

 | Cohort               |         R          |     NP      |          NP           |           NP           |    NP     |          NP           |         NP          |              NP              |
 {: .grid}

+NOTE: Composite measures are not represented in this table as they are made up of component measures.
+The component measures in the composite will be expected to conform to the information in this table.

 R=Required.
 O=Optional.
 NP=Not Permitted.